Skip to content

 There are different fishing regulations between Nose Creek pond and Nose Creek and they are subject to change.
 The Province may implement time of day restrictions depending on water flow and temperature.

-• Nose Creek pond: Angling is permitted year round and bait is allowed.
+• Nose Creek Pond: Angling is permitted year round and bait is allowed.
 Catch limits are five trout, five northern pike and 15 yellow perch.

 • Nose Creek: Angling is permitted ONLY between certain time Bait is not allowed.
 Catch limits depend on time of year and species